sirconan/gdi-conversion/README.md

 ```
 gdi-conversion-linux -c ./MyUser/
 ```
-to convert recursively all .cue files in MyUser folder on linux
+to convert recursively all .cue files in MyUser folder on Linux

 ```
 gdi-conversion-win.exe -n ./Download/Game/disc.gdi
 ```
- to convert only Game/disc.gdi file on window
+ to convert only Game/disc.gdi file on Windows